 As with last week, most of this week has been spent either sorting out the different elements of this project or working on After Effects again, trying to make it more engaging and using the time more efficiently.

-Again I was so focused on trying to do a good job I neglected the documentation of the changes I was doing and just changing things until I feel like they worked and then saved it and moved on.
+Again, I was so focused on doing a good job that I neglected to document the changes I was making, just made them until they worked, then saved them and moved on.

 Cowboy Bebop Test: